giellalt/giellalt.github.io/KeyboardLayouts.md

 # Grouped according to maturity of the keyboards

+Being in the **Production** group does not necessarily mean it is in production for both mobile and desktop, it can be only one of them.
+We don't differentiate between the two categories, as soon as a keyboard is released for the general audience for at least one platform, it is in the **Production** category.
+See the documentation for each keyboard for further details.

 {% assign keyb_repos = site.github.public_repositories|jsonify %}

 ## Production keyboard layouts [![Maturity: Production](https://img.shields.io/badge/Maturity-Production-brightgreen.svg)](/MaturityClassification.html)